GabrielSalla/sentinela/docs/plugins/slack.md

 - `channel`: The Slack channel where notifications will be sent.
 - `title`: A title for the notification to help users to identify the problem.
 - `issues_fields`: A list of fields from the issue data to include in the notification.
+- `min_priority_to_send`: Minimum alert priority that triggers a notification.
+Notifications will be sent if the alert is not acknowledged at the current priority level and it's is greater than or equal to this setting.
+Defaults to `low` (P4).
 - `mention`: Slack user or group to mention if the alert reaches a specified priority.
 Provide the Slack identifier for a user (e.g., `U0011223344`) or a group (e.g., `G0011223344`).
 Set to `None` to avoid mentioning anyone.
 Defaults to `None`.
 - `min_priority_to_mention`: Minimum alert priority that triggers a mention.
 Mentions will occur if the alert is not acknowledged at the current priority level and it's is greater than or equal to this setting.
 Defaults to `moderate` (P3).
+- `mention_on_update`: If set to 'False', the mention will be sent when the alert becomes unacknowledged and the priority is greater than or equal to the minimum priority to mention.
+If the alert is updated and the alert continues to be unacknowledged, the mention will persist.
+When set to 'True', the mention will be deleted and sent again every time alert is updated, if the alert is not acknowledged and the priority is greater than or equal to the minimum priority to mention.
+This option can be used as a renotification.
+Defaults to `False`.
 - `issue_show_limit`: Maximum number of issues to show in the notification.
-If the limit is reached, the message `XXX more...` will be shown at the and of the issues list, where `XXX` is the number of issues that are not being shown.
+If the limit is reached, the message `XXX more...` will be shown at the and of the issues list, where `XXX` is the number of issues not being shown.
 Defaults to 10.

 The Slack message will show the alert and its issues information.
 The notification will persist and will be updated until the alert is detected as solved, even if its priority falls to P5.